 The safest place for a baby to sleep is in a crib, cradle or bassinet.
-Bassinets that are sold with some playpens are a lower cost choice.
+Playpens usually do not meet Canadian safe sleep recommendations.
+Bassinets that are sold with some playpens are a safer, lower cost choice.
 Parents may use other options for a temporary sleep space.
 Talk to your public health nurse to make sure it is as safe as possible.
-The surface baby sleeps on should be firm, flat, fit snugly, and only needs a thin cover.
-You can use a light blanket wrapped around and taped to a sturdy piece of cardboard for a mattress.
-Never use pillows or soft bedding.